holehouse-lab/shephard-data/data/third_party_studies/2022/Tsuboyama_et_al_2022/readme.md

 5. `K50C` (Median of posteriors of K50 chymotrypsin in log10 scale (μM))

-And for each of these the associated confidence intervals (CI) which are calculated as top 2.5 percentile minus top 97.5 percentile to give the range of the deltaG distributions (as calculated based on the K50s).
+And for each of these, the associated confidence intervals (CI) which are calculated as top 2.5 percentile minus top 97.5 percentile to give the range of the deltaG distributions (as calculated based on the K50s).

 If this sounds confusing, **please** read the paper before using the data !!!